manikpokhetra79/CSVUploader/README.md

 # CSVUploader

 # Description

 A simple CSV uploader web app which allows to uplaod and view csv files data in table format.

 # Features

-* Upload CSV files.
+- Upload CSV files.
-* View all uploaded files
+- View all uploaded files
-* Delete files.
+- Delete files.
-* Sort data of CSV Files by clicking on column name.
+- Sort data of CSV Files by clicking on column name.
-* Search box to filter data.
+- Search box to filter data.
-* Responsive Design.
+- Responsive Design.

 # Components

 HTML,CSS,Javascript,jQuery
 Node.js,MongoDB,Express.js

+# How to Install

+- Clone the project onto your local machine.
+- Run 'npm install' to install required dependencies.
+- Run 'npm start' in terminal to start server.
+- Visit your app at http://localhost:8000.

 # Project Dependencies

     "csv-parser": "^3.0.0",
     "ejs": "^3.1.6",
     "express": "^4.17.1",